dmauser/azure-vpn-s2s-nat/README.md

 ## Intro

-This Lab helps you deploy configure NAT by using the same scenario covered over the official article [How to configure NAT on Azure VPN Gateways](https://docs.microsoft.com/en-us/azure/vpn-gateway/nat-howto).
-Please, review that article to get a good understanding of the scenario and use this lab to practice.
+This Lab helps you deploy and configure NAT by using the same scenario covered in the official article[How to configure NAT on Azure VPN Gateways](https://docs.microsoft.com/en-us/azure/vpn-gateway/nat-howto).
+Please, review that article to get a good understanding of the scenario and use this Lab to practice using the steps below.

-Here is the network topology used in this lab:
+### Network topology

 ![Network Diagram](./media/network-diagram.png)